reactive-python/reactpy-jupyter/README.md

 ## Usage

-Once you're done [getting started](#getting-started), you can procede to author and display IDOM layouts natively in your Jupyter Notebook:
+Once you're done [getting started](#getting-started), you can author and display IDOM layouts natively in your Jupyter Notebook:

 ```python
 import idom